The 3 Investment Criteria Venture Capitalists Use to Screen Deal Flow

 Brad feld - Foundry Group (source: 20VC)

 In the webinar, I present additional examples from Brad Feld, a prolific Investor and one of the best in the industry, and Vinod Khosla, a co-founder of Sun Microsystems and Khosla Ventures.
-Khosla emphasizes working on high-impact projects, with his firm's mission including making a positive change alongside aiming for a high internal rate of return (IRR).
+Khosla emphasizes working on high-impact projects.
+His firm's mission includes making a positive change alongside aiming for a high internal rate of return (IRR).

 While this post is primarily intended for Investors making their way into VC, it also highlights why startup Founders should do their homework before contacting potential Investors: browse VC firms' websites, examine portfolios, read their blog posts, follow investors on Twitter or LinkedIn, and leverage resources like my newsletter and Crunchbase.
 However, they need to be mindful of potential discrepancies between what Investors say and their actual investments, making it even more critical to carefully evaluate their portfolios.